nevanscott/uxui0120/_lessons/ia-methods.md

 ---
-title: IA Methods
+title: >-
+  How to assess the way users execute tasks and how to understand the context behind it
 unit: 3
-day: 30
+day: 31
 topics:
   - Information Architecture
   - Task Analysis